I’ve revamped my website to include photos along with all the poems on this wordpress site. This wordpress will be deleted in a few months’ time.

 cut loose and lay,

-rediscover the lover you’d hidden away.
+rediscover the lover you’d lost on the way.

 About the second whiskey in